YSocialTwin/YClient/README.md

 ### Usage

+Refer to the official [documentation](https://ysocialtwin.github.io/) for a detailed guide on how to use YSocial.

 *Step 1:* Make sure to have access (either locally or remotely) to an LLM model compatible with OpenAI's API.

 *Step 2:* Configure the simulation by editing the file `/config_files/config.json`: it allows to specify several parameters, such as the number of agents, the LLM model to be used, the length of the simulation.